News21 Apr 2017

-SmartPOP2Exchange v8.4.3 - A problem regarding the ClamAV antivirus has been fixed.15 Feb 2017
+SmartPOP2Exchange v8.4.5 - A problem regarding the automated email notification in case of errors has been fixed.

 The main window offers a clear and easy to use interface which is split into the file system tree on the left and the details view on the right.
 An optional bar chart facilitates easy overview.
 While the scan is performed you can already browse through the constantly updating results list.
 Of course TreeSize supports Unicode file- and directory names.